peteroupc/peteroupc.github.io/random.md

 ## Programming Language APIs

 The following table lists techniques, methods, and functions that implement unpredictable-random and statistical-random RNGs for popular programming languages.
+Note the following:

-For both kinds of generators it's encouraged to use a single application-wide instance of the RNG implementation.
-Methods and libraries mentioned in the "Statistical-random" column need to be initialized with a full-length seed before use.
+- For both kinds of generators it's encouraged to create a single instance of the RNG on application startup and use that instance throughout the application (if the application is multithreaded, the instance ought to be thread-safe).
+- Methods and libraries mentioned in the "Statistical-random" column need to be initialized with a full-length seed before use (for example, a seed generated using an implementation in the "Unpredictable-random" column).

-The mention of a third-party library in this section does not imply sponsorship or endorsement of that library, or imply a preference of that library over others.
+- The mention of a third-party library in this section does not imply sponsorship or endorsement of that library, or imply a preference of that library over others.
 The list is not comprehensive.

 | Language   | Unpredictable-random   | Statistical-random | Other |